What Is Ansible and How Do You Use It?

 How Does Ansible Work?

 Unlike other management systems, Ansible uses multi-tier deployments.
-In other words, it describes how all of your systems inter-relate as opposed to managing one system at a time.
+In other words, it describes how all of your systems inter-relate instead of managing one system at a time.

 What Is Ansible Tower?